ASAP Specialized Track

 - Receive priority on course approvals and enrollment

-- Learn from renowned UCI professors and accomplished professionals
+- Learn from renowned UC Irvine professors and accomplished professionals

 - Access to abundant academic and campus resources at a leading research university